mcarolan/flatmappy-bird-presentation/attemp2.md

 CoRoutine
 ===

-Transformers of time varying values
+Transformers of time varying values, e.g:
+* Head of a queue

-* Composable
+* Keyboard state
-* Referentially transparent
+* Temperature

 ---